-As a first step, the threat intelligence analysts can begin with identifying the threat intelligence sources.
+As a first step, the cyber intelligence analysts can begin with identifying IT security intelligence sources.
 With the help of these sources, the team then spots the threat actors and finds out significant details, such as IoCs (Indicators of Compromise), compromised devices, and other data.
 Once you get the required data, use it to integrate with the TI system.
 With the help of a systemic process, valuable and effective sources can be identified.

 2. Use threat intelligence